erobwen/liquefy/README.md

 # TODO (internal):

 * Investigate if reactivity cycles can be improved.
 How to deal with work on priority level etc. Can we do it automatically by treating repeaters different first time they are refreshed.
+* Investigate if there is a bug when changing a style property from set to unset.